15 Nov 2018

-If you breach an employee's contract when dismissing them, you could be liable for wrongful dismissal.
+If you breach an employee’s contract, you could be liable for wrongful dismissal.
 In this article, we will explore wrongful dismissal in the UK, as well as how it differs from other types of unlawful dismissal.

 You might also know it as wrongful termination or wrongful discharge.

-It occurs when you dismiss an employee contrary to their contract of employment.
-Usually, this will mean by breaching the notice period terms in their contract.
+It occurs when you dismiss someone contrary to their contract of employment.
+Usually this will mean by breaching the notice period terms in the employee’s contract.

 An employee will likely have a claim for wrongful dismissal if you have dismissed them:

 - Without any notice.

 - Without giving them their statutory notice.